Constitution and Bylaws

 1.1 In these bylaws, unless the context otherwise requires:

-a) “Association” means the Royal City Farmers Market Association;
+a) “Society” means the New West Farmers Market Society;

-c) “Directors” means the director of the association as elected by the membership from time to time;
+c) “Directors” means the director of the Society as elected by the membership from time to time;

 d) “Membership” means those person or persons who live, work, own or rent in the area known primarily as New Westminster.